 - stomach cramps

 Trichomoniasis is a sexually transmitted disease (STD) caused by a small parasite.
-It mostly affects people’s urethras (the part of the sexual organs that carries urine out of the body) or vaginas.
-It’s also possible for the head of the penis or prostate gland (which helps produce semen) to become infected too.
+It mostly affects the urethra (the tube that carries urine out of the body) or vagina.
+It is also possible for the head of the penis or prostate gland to become infected too.

-Roughly 70% of infected people don’t have any signs or symptoms of trichomoniasis (they can still pass the infection on to others during this time).
+Roughly 70% of infected people don’t have any signs or symptoms of trichomoniasis but they can still pass the infection on to others during this time.

 When it does cause symptoms, they can be hard to spot.